 Presentations are to be spoken word (e.g., no poems, rapping, songs, etc.).

-We recommend that participants use Kaltura to record presentations to practice for the live event.
+We require that participants use Kaltura to record presentations for the preliminary round.
 Kaltura recordings can be shared with friends, colleagues, and advisors for feedback.

 Did the presentation provide an understanding of the background to the research question being addressed and its significance?